• Solutions

 Infrastructure as a service (IaaS)

-This is one of the most flexible Cloud Computing Service Models.
-In this model, a third-party provider offers you virtualized computing resources such as storage, servers, and networking online.
-In this model, you can have complete control over you’re the hardware that runs your application or stores data.
+Currently, IaaS is one of the most flexible cloud service models.
+In this model, a third-party provider offers virtualized computing resources such as storage, servers, and networking online.
+This model gives you complete control over the hardware that runs your application and stores data.
+Ownership of data is the real deal-breaker here.

 You have a pay-as-you-go model, allowing you to expand or reduce resources on demand.
-Thus, you can manage your resources as per needs online instead of buying and maintaining costly hardware.
+As a result, you may manage your resources based on your online needs rather than purchasing and maintaining expensive gear.

 Example